davidtr1037/davidtr1037.github.io/about.md

 ---

 <img style="float: right; width: 40%" src="/photo.jpg">
+I am a postdoctoral researcher in Shachar Itzhaky's group at the Technion.
+Before that,
-I am a postdoctoral researcher in the Technion, under the supervision of Prof. Shachar Itzhaky.
+I was a Ph.D. student at Tel-Aviv university, under the supervision of Prof. Noam Rinetzky.

 My main research topics are:
 - Symbolic execution